 A low credit score isn't the end of the world.
 You can do many things to fix a poor credit file, but it will take time, effort, and patience.

 First, you need to look at your credit file and see where the problems lie.
 You have a legal right to access your report for free; contact the three companies we looked at earlier to get your details.

 Not having much history can give you a low credit score as much as adverse history.
 Take a simple mobile phone contract or a credit card that you pay in full each month to start building your credit history.

-There are credit card companies that specialise in cards for people with poor credit.
+Some credit card companies specialise in cards for people with poor credit.
 Consider taking out a card, paying for a grocery shop on it once a month, and settling the bill by direct debit each time.
-You’ll soon have a positive payment history on your file.
+You'll soon have a positive payment history on your file.

 Wrong personal data

-The information about you as a person can be as crucial as your debt history.
+The personal information held about you can be as crucial as your debt history.
 Make sure the address on your credit file matches where you live.
 Registering to vote at your address can also strengthen your score.

 Lots of applications for credit

 Making repeated applications for credit is often interpreted as a sign of financial distress.
 Not only will several searches in a short space of time reduce your credit score, but it is also potentially a red flag to lenders.